 As you may have guessed, it’s not quite that simple.
 The legend gives us two options: the groundhog sees his shadow, in which case winter will last another six weeks; or the groundhog does not see his shadow, in which case spring will arrive soon.
 Clearly, there are other possibilities.
 Winter may last for another five weeks, or four, or seven.
 The temperature may rise for a week but then fall again.
 Or it may hover in that ill-defined gray zone between “winter-like” and “spring-like” for weeks on end.
 How exactly does one determine definitively whether, or when, “winter” has ended (apart from looking at a calendar)?
 And supposing we work that out, how do we judge the results?
 If Phil predicts six more weeks of winter and there are five, was he right or wrong?
 What if he does not see a shadow but spring does not arrive in full force until three weeks later?
 Obviously, this indeterminacy enables groundhog fans to spin the facts in any way that pleases them.

 Nevertheless, numerous news organizations, in a heroic attempt to create novel content about this ritual, have applied a variety of logical and meteorological standards in order to tease meaningful statistics out of the past century-plus of prognostications.
-The results—depending on how the calculations were performed—show that Phil has been right, on average, between 25% and 39% of the time.
+The results—depending on how and when the calculations were performed—show that Phil has been right, on average, between 25% and 45% of the time.
+(For example, a recent review of the data just since 1988 gave Phil a 45% hit rate, whereas another one from a few years back pegged it at 40% and a journal article from 2001 estimated only 28% accuracy.)
 That, if you ask me, is a truly extraordinary negative correlation.
 Considering it’s the weather we’re talking about, I’d take those odds.

 Grounds for Dismissal